Natural Allergy Solutions

 Proligna Pine Cone Extract (PPC): Pine cone extract has a long history of usage around the world, particularly in Japan.
 Fourteen patents and over 31 peer-reviewed studies support its use for immune enhancement, antiviral, antibacterial, and anticancer activities.
 I take one small capsule daily, and have not succumbed to a cold or flu for as long as I've been taking it.

 Allergy research has identified the importance of dendritic cells in helping balance the immune response that results in allergy symptoms.
 PPC boosts dendritic cell development nine-fold in just nine days, and reduces IgE two-fold in fourteen days, while promoting disease-fighting T cell response.

 Nature's richest source of plant sterols is rice bran solubles.
 Supplements that work well to alleviate allergy symptoms have a minimum of 117 mg of beta-sitosterol per capsule, combined with Cellasate and Enzogenol.
-Cellasate is a blend of essential fatty acids designed to increase bioavailability.
-Enzogenol is an antioxidant and anti-inflammatory plant compound from the bark of New Zealand pine trees.
+Cellasate is a blend of essential fatty acids designed to increase bioavailability, and Enzogenol is an antioxidant and anti-inflammatory plant compound from the bark of New Zealand pine trees.

 Butterbur (Petasites Hybridus): An herb frequently prescribed for the treatment of migraine headaches, recent research found it to be as effective at reducing allergy symptoms as a well-known anti-histamine drug, but without the drowsiness that is a common side effect.

 Black Cumin Seed Oil (Nigella Sativa): Also called black seed oil, many health professionals believe this oil to be among the most powerful natural immune balancing products, with a tremendous range of health benefits.
 For allergy relief, I recommend two 500 mg capsules twice a day, or one tablespoon of black cumin seed liquid daily.